royashbrook/royashbrook.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 I think that, as with much prototyping, this process would have been faster if I had focused on 'speed'.
 I could have simply grabbed the 2020s data which was tiny and then started prototyping a UI.
 But since I already had all of the data, I instead focused on getting all of the data out there so I didn't have to address that step again.
 Some of this is just due to the nature of the way work flows for me currently.
 I may have a project bump out all current work due to a business need at any time and sometimes I have to shelve work for months.
 So I am always in a state of thinking about how I may need to shelve something tomorrow and try not to get things 'halfway' setup that I can't easily delete.
 Creating a prototype that could be orphaned for a long time isn't valuable, but getting this data 'migrated' is valuable because we *could* lose or shut down the original machine in a pinch if this project is shelved for a year because at that time this archive will be even older and have even less frequent use.

 That being said, if I could go back, I would rather have (from a dev standpoint) just dumped a couple years of data somewhere, prototyped away, and then wrapped things up with a '...now i just need to import the rest of the data....' type of idea.
-But had I used azure tables for that, I may have been sad in the future when I tried to upload all of that data though. =P
+But had I used azure tables for that, I may have been sad in the future when I tried to upload all of that data though. 😛

 Regardless, I am declaring this part 'done' and moving on.
 Done > Perfect, and I am done moving the files and the index data to azure.

-Next up, the indexing app. =)
+Next up, the indexing app. 😀

 PS: I can't remember if I noted it up above, but also adding backups on all of these items in Azure is included.
 I am just doing 24 hour backups on cosmos (as we don't change this data ever) and maintaining the default daily type of backup policy on the sql pool for that copy.
 As mentioned, there is a copy of the original .bak file with the blob storage in archive mode for 'just in case one day' scenario and the blobs have soft deletes turned on.
 We also do have some tape backups of the data from past years offsite that we may maintain forever.
 It's unlikely those will come into play, but it will provide some reasonable assurance *if* we ever want to purge documents that are very old.
 Although blob storage is so cheap, it seems like better to just move everything that is super old into 'archive' status then just add a step in the logic to get the document that requires a ticket instead of allowing the user to get super old documents.